5 Essential Tips For Walking The Camino in Autumn

 Women walking the Camino

-Tip 1: Choose your route wisely
+Tip 1: Choose your Route wisely

 September and October are very busy on the Camino Frances, particularly the last 100km from Sarria to Santiago.
 It can be difficult to find accommodation and a deterrent for those hoping to have a peaceful, quieter Camino.

 Many great routes are perfect for an autumn adventure, particularly the Portuguese routes, the Via Francigena in Tuscany, the last 100km of the Via de la Plata, and the Camino Primitivo.
-We’ve compiled a list of our favourite autumn routes and the best time to walk them, and we hope you find some inspiration from the article.
+We’ve compiled a list of our favourite Autumn routes and the best time to walk them, and we hope you find some inspiration from the article.

 hike, rainy day, rain hike-2701929.jpg